top of page

 Get Inspired, Be Empowered!

 We encourage creative ideas!
-From online to in-person, group to individual, any idea is a good one.
-Below you will find a wealth of ideas to get you started!
-As you craft your fundraiser, be sure to make note of what type of activity you are excited about and fits your skillset.
+From online to in-person, group to individual—any idea is a good one.
+Below, you will find a wealth of suggestions to get you started.
+As you craft your fundraiser, be sure to consider the type of activity that excites you and fits your skill set.
 Your passion will shine through!

 iCAN Chapters and youth members across the world continue to change the landscape of pediatric medicine!
-They have hosted fundraisers and awareness campaigns across the years and have demonstrated that anyone (no matter their age, nationality, or talents) can make a difference.
-Demonstrated here are real-world examples of fundraisers iCAN chapters have hosted as well as other ideas to inspire your own project or event.
-Take these ideas as models or come up with a brand new idea - we are so excited to learn about what you will do!
-Historic iCAN Chapter Fundraisers: - Benefit Concert: KIDS CHOC members, Fiona and Sofia used their incredible talent for piano playing to host a benefit concert in their local community.
-Through friends and family as well as community donations, they were able to raise over $7,000 to attend the iCAN Summit. - Local Business Partnership: KIDS Rady partnered with a local ice-cream shop to host a community fundraiser.
-A percentage of all funds raised during that day went directly to the chapter’s Summit travel expenses. - Running Challenge: KIDS Uganda ran for 1 mile a day as a part of iCAN’s annual Challenge of 10 fundraiser.
-They received corporate sponsorship for their challenge.
-Fundraising ideas: - Letter writing campaigns - Donation cans at local businesses - Bake sales - Auctions - Benefit shows - Community business fundraising (chipotle, grocery stores, chickfila, home depot) - Pancake or pizza nights - Tabling at local fairs, farmers markets, or college campuses - Raffles - Car washes - Virtual challenges - Video game tournaments - Social media Campaigns - Social media influencer partnerships - Virtual trivia - Virtual classes
+They have hosted fundraisers and awareness campaigns over the years, demonstrating that anyone—regardless of age, nationality, or talents—can make a difference.
+Below are real-world examples of fundraisers iCAN chapters have hosted, along with other ideas to inspire your own project or event.
+Use these as models, or come up with a brand-new idea—we are so excited to see what you will create!
+Historic iCAN Chapter Fundraisers: Benefit Concert: KIDS CHOC members Fiona and Sofia used their incredible piano talent to host a benefit concert in their local community.
+Through friends, family, and community donations, they raised over $7,000 to attend the iCAN Summit.
+Local Business Partnership: KIDS Rady partnered with a local ice-cream shop to host a community fundraiser.
+A percentage of all funds raised that day went directly to the chapter’s Summit travel expenses.
+Running Challenge: KIDS Uganda ran one mile a day as part of iCAN’s annual Challenge of 10 fundraiser.
+They received corporate sponsorship for their efforts.
+Fundraising Ideas: Letter-writing campaigns Donation cans at local businesses Bake sales Auctions Benefit shows Community business fundraising (Chipotle, grocery stores, Chick-fil-A, Home Depot) Pancake or pizza nights Tabling at local fairs, farmers’ markets, or college campuses Raffles Car washes Virtual challenges Video game tournaments Social media campaigns Social media influencer partnerships Virtual trivia Virtual classes

 Getting Started